- Camera Gear

 For the December 2-9, 2017 workshop: You will need to fly in on December 1, 2017.

 For the December 12-19, 2017 workshop: You will need to fly in on December 11, 2017.

 For the November 21-28, 2018 workshop: You will need to fly in on November 20, 2018.

 The airport to fly into is the Keflavik International Airport, KEF, also known as Rekjavik-Keflavik Airport.
 Most flights from the United States arrive in Reykjavik, Iceland between 6:15 AM and 6:45 AM.
 We recommend taking the day to explore Rekjavik.

-Its important that you book a room at “Airport Hotel - Aurora Star”.
+We will be booking you a room at the “Airport Hotel - Aurora Star” for the night that you fly into Keflavik the day before the workshop begins.
 It is very convenient, located just across the street and offers a shuttle to and from the hotel.
-This is where we will be staying .
-We can meet the morning the tour starts, load into our vehicles and go straight from there.
+We will meet the next morning at this hotel, load into our vehicles and go straight from there.